Tennis, Nutrition, Pickleball

 Skeletal cramping, though mostly a fatigue issue can occur with dehydration and electrolyte imbalance.
 Athletes who sweat profusely and have a high sweat salt concentration are at a greater risk of cramping.

 Fluid plans for individual athletes are varied, though many sources agree that when a liter of sweat is lost in an hour, the replenishment rate should be between four to eight-tenths for most.
 Importantly, in before planning an individual's customized fluid, sodium, and electrolyte intake should be made, allowing for varying conditions.
 Cold liquid may help reduce core temperature, enhancing performance.
 Flavoring liquids will also encourage palatability and voluntary intake.

 Beware in the heat of the game of over-hydrating and look for nausea, vomiting, headache, and confusion as early indications.
 The later hyponatremia, as warned, can include delirium, respiratory distress, seizures, and loss of consciousness.

 Depending on the sport, sideline hydrating during breaks in the action is built into every team's strategic protocols and equipment.
 Individual sports rely on the players' personal responsibility to hydrate.

 Hydration After Exercise

-Most athletes finish exercising with a fluid deficit and may need to restore euhydration during the recovery period.
+Most athletes finish exercising with a fluid deficit and may need to restore dehydration during recovery.
 Recovery should be modest yet surely include sodium and sodium chloride from food and fluids.

-Athletes should not be advised to restrict sodium in their post-exercise nutrition particularly when large sodium losses have been incurred.
+Athletes should not be advised to restrict sodium in their post-exercise nutrition, particularly when large losses are incurred.
 Since sweat losses and obligatory urine losses continue during the post-exercise phase, effective rehydration requires the intake of a greater volume of fluid.